-- Awarded “Outstanding Student Organization Advisor of the Year for her work with Colleges Against Cancer at Carthage College.
+- Awarded “Outstanding Student Organization Advisor of the Year for their work with Colleges Against Cancer at Carthage College.

 - Empowers others to reflect on their leadership styles in terms of their advocacy & allyhood to diverse communities and inspires them to step up and take action.

 - Distinct capacity to create lasting, meaningful connections with wide audiences including students, faculty, staff, and parents.

 - Nyk Robertson grew up in Kansas as a young queer person struggling to reconcile family, religion, queerness and gender identity in small town America.

 - Holds a bachelor’s degree in English with a minor in poetry and a Master’s in Gender Culture Studies.

 - Most recently served as Swarthmore College’s Inclusivity and Diversity Director and is now pursing their Doctorate in Kansas.

 - Expertise in working with educational institutions to assess services and support for Asian American, LatinX, Multiracial, Native American, Queer (Lesbian, Gay, Bisexual and Transgender), low-income, and international students.

 - Presents about the ways in which language constructs a subjectivity for gender non-binary folx and helps others understand diverse perspectives on sexual violence and discrimination.